Josh Scalisi

 Window manager

-I prefer stacking window managers to tiling window managers because I usually have no more than four GUI apps running – mlterm, Emacs, Firefox, and Chromium – and all of them benefit from being maximized to full screen.
-For example, I use mlterm (a terminal emulator) to run multiple shells in a split window, I use Emacs to edit tabular data with many columns, and I configured Firefox and Chromium to each display their dev tools in a 50%-wide pane.
+Openbox is a stacking window manager.
+I prefer stacking window managers to tiling window managers because I usually have only three GUI apps running – mlterm, Emacs, and Firefox – and all three benefit from being maximized to full screen.
+For example, I use mlterm (a terminal emulator) to run multiple shells in a split window, I use Emacs to edit tabular data with many columns, and I like having a wide tab bar in Firefox.

 I haven't fully evaluated any Wayland compositors that support stacking window management (e.g., labwc, Wayfire, and hikari) because I'm so satisfied with Openbox.